 This is a complex question! but simply put, art is an expression of an individual or human, which means living.
 However, through living, we express such style that turns into originality, beauty, and unique culture.
-It will help us to find the self and become the self, which ties in with “Autonomy” (please refer to “Meaning of Life” soon to be posted).
+It will help us to find the self and become the self, which ties in with “Autonomy” (please refer to “Meaning of Life” ).
 Based on Maslow’s term, this will be self-actualization.

 Also, beautiful art touches others’ affections, which turn into influence, communication, empathy, union, and love (other pole of principle of life #1).
 It promotes everyone’s imagination and creativity.
 (This is what 21st century education is looking for, right?).
 How wonderful is this?
 It is all the matter we must combine, all our activities with mind.
 We are doing this every single second of our lives anyway.
 However, Westerners are too analytic so they separate body activities and mind activities.
 We must combine the body and mind activities together and bring forth better understanding, as well as apply this in daily living.
 That is what martial arts can do for you!
 Sports can not- history has proven this point already!